 4 – Trusts

-Trusts aren’t an asset in and of itself, but they do have assets assigned to them.
+Trusts aren’t an asset in and of themselves, but they do have assets assigned to them.
 Many trusts are designed to avoid probate.
-However, if you forget to put particular assets into trust, they may still be subject to probate.
+However, if you forget to put particular assets into a trust, they may still be subject to probate.

 Other Assets Not Subject to Probate